the-nix-way/nix-flakes-gitpod/README.md

-# Nix flakes on GitPod
+# Nix with flakes enabled on GitPod

 This [GitPod] environment has [Nix] installed and [flakes] enabled.